-The compact takes a system-wide approach across three areas: distribution, generation and access to energy.
-The compact also supports Ghana’s efforts to mitigate climate change by funding major energy-efficient initiatives and improving the investment climate for renewable energy.
+GhanaThrough our $316 million compact, MCC is helping the Government of Ghana improve the power sector through investments that will provide more reliable and affordable electricity to Ghana’s businesses and households.
+The compact also supports Ghana’s efforts to build climate resiliency by funding major energy-efficient initiatives and improving the investment climate for renewable energy.

-At the heart of the compact is a strong commitment from the Government of Ghana to implement reforms needed to put its power sector on a sustainable and financially sound path, ultimately creating an investment climate that will attract private investment.
-The government has also pledged to invest at least $37 million of its own money, and the compact is expected to generate about $4 billion in new private investment and activity in the coming years.
+The Government of Ghana is commitment to implementing necessary reforms to make the power sector sustainable and financially sound, which will improve the investment climate for private investment.
+The compact, which is supplemented by the government’s pledge of at least a $37 million contribution, is expected to generate about $4 billion in new private investment and activity in the coming years.

-The compact includes rehabilitation of the Mt.
-Coffee Hydroelectric Plant and associated infrastructure, development of a training center for technicians in the electricity sector, support for the creation of an independent energy sector regulator and support for the development of a nationwide road maintenance framework.
+The compact includes the rehabilitation of the Mt.
+Coffee Hydroelectric Plant and associated infrastructure, development of a training center for technicians in the electricity sector, the creation of an independent energy sector regulator, and the development of a nationwide approach to road planning and maintenance.
 The Mt.
-Coffee project has already received investments from the Government of Norway, the Government of Germany and the European Investment Bank.
-MCC is also studying complementary investments in capacity-building for the energy sector and technical assistance to the Ministry of Land, Mines and Energy and to the Liberia Electric Corporation.
-This partnership also complements the U.S. Government’s efforts to help Liberia recover from the Ebola outbreak.
+Coffee project has already received investments from the Governments of Norway and Germany and the European Investment Bank.
+MCC is studying complementary investments in training and technical assistance for the energy sector, the Ministry of Land, Mines and Energy, and the Liberia Electric Corporation.
+This partnership complements the U.S. Government’s efforts to help Liberia recover from the Ebola outbreak.

-“We worked in the past four years to pass the required indicators, including control of corruption that made us eligible for a Compact with the Millennium Challenge Corporation (MCC)…This happened when the Vice President witnessed the signing by the Minister of Finance and Development Planning and the MCC for a US$256.7 million dollar grant on November 2nd (2015) in Washington DC.
-Power is a major priority under the Compact.
-The promise of BIG LIGHTS tomorrow is now close at hand.
-The Compact is significant because it is a new partnership that would transcend the administrations of President Barack Obama and me.”
+“We worked to pass the required indicators, including control of corruption that made us eligible for a compact with the Millennium Challenge Corporation...
+Power is a major priority under the compact.
+The promise of BIG LIGHTS tomorrow is now close at hand.”

 MCC also installed a new control station and switchyard on Zanzibar, as well as 37 kilometers of transmission lines on the island—all to provide an improved source of electricity that will benefit the Zanzibari people and attract outside investment.
 The 100-megawatt submarine cable is helping to eliminate rolling blackouts and power surges that were regular occurrences in Zanzibar.
 The cable includes a fiber-optic component that has also improved the island’s Internet access.